Used and loved by millions

 What are some alternatives to "empty promises"?

-What is the difference between "empty promises" and "unrealistic goals"?
+What's the difference between "empty promises" and "broken promises"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision